Abdisalan/abdisalan.com/content/uses.md

 template: "page"
 ---

-What I use on a day to day basis to do my job, changes from time to time but I'll try to keep this up to date.
+What I use at work on a day to day basis, changes from time to time but I'll try to keep this up to date.

 ## Hardware
-- 2x Dell 27" Monitor: P2720D -- give lots of real estate to write code!
+- 2x Dell 27" Monitor: U2719D -- give lots of real estate to write code!
-- Macbook Pro 15" -- absolute beast in handling workloads
+- 2018 Macbook Pro 15" -- absolute beast in handling workloads
 - Apple Magic Keyboard
 - Apple Magic TrackPad 2
 - Rain Design mStand Laptop Stand